Justin Herbert Player Prop Bets for NFL Week 15 | Los Angeles vs. Kansas City 12/16/2021

 Season Stats

-- He has tacked on 268 rushing yards on 48 carries (plus two touchdowns), averaging 20.6 yards per game.
+- He also has 268 rushing yards on 48 carries with two touchdowns, averaging 20.6 yards per game.

-- The Chargers, who rank eighth in the NFL in points scored, have dropped back to pass 62.2% of the time while running the football 37.8% of the time.
+- The Chargers have called a pass in 62.2% of their plays from scrimmage this year while staying on the ground 37.8% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

-- Herbert has thrown 74 passes in the red zone this season, 50.7% of his team's red zone plays.
+- Herbert has attempted 74 of his 504 passes in the red zone, accounting for 50.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Chiefs.